fmoeran/slooth/README.md

 ## Example Program

-This is a quick program to create a plane of 10x10 units and 1000x1000 vertices.
+This is a quick program to create and draw a plane.
 The default camera methods allow the user to move around with WASD.
 ```c++
 #include "core/window.hpp"